lshtm-genomics/pathogen-genomics/docs/tb-genomics.md

 Before you close seaview, save the phylogenetic tree be selecting “File -> Save rooted tree” using `uganda_gen.nwk` as the file name.

+## 2. In-silico strain typing
 Whole genome sequencing is making its way into a clinical setting to assist with patient management.
 Recent reports of sequencing M. tuberculosis from sputum from suspected drug resistant patients (Whitney et al, 2015) suggests it has a role in the management of tuberculosis.
 An exhaustive library of 1325 drug resistance markers has been established and integrated into an online tool that rapidly analyses raw sequence data and predicts resistance (Coll et al, 2015; Phelan et al 2019).
 The online tool is called “TB-profiler” and can be accessed via https://tbdr.lshtm.ac.uk/

 Click on upload and drag and drop in the A70067_1.fastq.gz file to the upload box, change the “pairing” option to “single” and press “Submit”.
 The output will take a few minutes to generate, as there are many millions of reads.
 Similarly, run it for the other sample from patient A70067 (A70067_2.fastq.gz).

+<figure markdown>
+![tb-profiler](img/img_5.jpg)
+    <figcaption>Figure 5 tb-profiler upload screen</figcaption>
+</figure>

 !!! question
     How do the profiles differ from each other?
 Is this what you expected, especially when comparing to the original phylogenetic tree visualised in seaview?
 Are there any situations where this profiling approach could lead to an inconclusive result?

-<figure markdown>
-![tb-profiler](img/img_5.jpg)
-    <figcaption>Figure 5 tb-profiler upload screen</figcaption>
-</figure>

-## 2. Genetic variation visualisation between different strains
+## 3. Genetic variation visualisation between different strains

 Here we use the Broad Institute's IGV genomic visualisation tool to consider SNP and structural variation differences between Kampalan Mtb alignments.